kendalllewis/EASM-Scanner/README.md

 Overview

-This project provides a comprehensive solution for External Attack Surface Management (EASM), combining network scanning, data parsing, and visualization.
-It uses masscan, Nmap, and WhatWeb to identify and analyze open services, web technologies, and potential vulnerabilities across a target network.
+This project provides a simple solution for External Attack Surface Management (EASM), combining network scanning, data parsing, and visualization.
+Solutions available were either way too expensive or were just scripts to run Masscan and Nmap.
+I needed a fast tool that could much more than that dynamically.
+This tool leverages masscan, Nmap, and WhatWeb to identify and analyze open services, web technologies, and potential vulnerabilities across a target network.
 The results are parsed into a SQLite database for storage and further analysis.
 A Grafana JSON model is also included for visualizing the scan data through a dynamic and multi-panel dashboard.

 Features